Tutorial: Azure Active Directory integration with Kintone

 In the SAML Authentication section, perform the following steps:

 a.
-In the Login URL textbox, paste the value of SAML Single Sign-On Service URL which you have copied from Azure portal.
+In the Login URL textbox, paste the value of Login URL which you have copied from Azure portal.

 b.
-In the Logout URL textbox, paste the value of Sign-Out URL which you have copied from Azure portal.
+In the Logout URL textbox, paste the value of Logout URL which you have copied from Azure portal.

 c.
-Click Browse to upload your downloaded certificate.
+Click Browse to upload your downloaded certificate file from Azure portal.

 d.
 Click Save.